arvindag/Misc-Docs/GoLang.md

 ##### 4.3.
 Maps
-It is an unordered collection of key/value pairs in which all the keys are distinct, and the value associated with a given key can be retreivedm updatedm or removed using a constant number of key comparisons on the average, no matter how large the hash table.
+It is an unordered collection of key/value pairs in which all the keys are distinct, and the value associated with a given key can be retreived, updated or removed using a constant number of key comparisons on the average, no matter how large the hash table.
 In Go, a *map* is a reference to a hash table, and a map can type is written map[K]V, where *K* and *V* are the types of its keys and values.
 The key type K must be comparable using ==, so that the map can